devsecfranklin/1337-Noms-The-Hacker-Cookbook/entrees/moonbas3_mississippi_pot_roast/README.md

 1. Put roast in instant pot
 2. Add au jus gravy mix, ranch dressing mix, salt and pepper.
 3. Switch Instant Pot to "Pressure" and set for 2 hours.
-  i.
-Alternatively, set Slow Cooker to "high" and cook for 8 hours.
+    1. Alternatively, set Slow Cooker to "high" and cook for 8 hours.
 4. Do not remove until meat falls apart to the touch.
 5. Optional - Toast some provolone cheese onto a hoagie roll and serve "philly cheese steak style".